electron/electron/docs/api/browser-window.md

 #### `win.setBackgroundColor(backgroundColor)`

-* `backgroundColor` String - Window's background color as a hexadecimal value, like `#66CD00` or `#FFF` or `#80FFFFFF` (alpha is supported if `transparent` is `true`).
+* `backgroundColor` string - Window's background color as a hexadecimal value, like `#66CD00` or `#FFF` or `#80FFFFFF` (alpha is supported if `transparent` is `true`).
 Default is `#FFF` (white).